Egidius Monoszló: In Stephen's court

 Egidius continued his political role as Master of the treasury, when Stephen V succeeded his father without difficulties and was crowned on or after 17 May 1270.
 Among the eight office-holders of high dignities, he was one of those four lords – alongside the influential brothers, Peter I and Matthew II Csák, and Egidius' distant relative Nicholas Monoszló – who entered government service after years of anti-King position and participation in the war against Béla.
 In addition, Egidius also became ispán of Pozsony County, one of the most prominent of them all.
 His brothers also have reached significant positions, thus the Monoszlós rose among the most prominent kindreds during Stephen's short reign.
-Egidius was a member of that Hungarian delegation, which signed the Peace of Pressburg on 2 July 1271 with the envoys of Ottokar II of Bohemia to put an end to the war between the two realms.
+Egidius was a member of that delegation which was sent to Marchegg following the Bohemian–Hungarian war in 1271 in order to conclude a peace.
+Thereafter, he was among the Hungarian lords who signed the Peace of Pressburg on 2 July 1271 with the envoys of Ottokar II of Bohemia to put an end to the war between the two realms.